huggingface/blog/annotated-diffusion.md

 <img src="assets/78_annotated-diffusion/output.png" width="300" />

+Seems like the model is capable of generating a nice T-shirt!
+Keep in mind that the dataset we trained on is pretty low-resolution (28x28).

 # Follow-up reads

 Note that the DDPM paper showed that diffusion models are a promising direction for (un)conditional image generation.
 This has since then (immensely) been improved, most notably for text-conditional image generation.
-Below, we list some important follow-up works:
+Below, we list some important (but far from exhaustive) follow-up works:

 - Improved Denoising Diffusion Probabilistic Models [Nichol et al., 2021](https://arxiv.org/abs/2102.09672): finds that learning the variance of the conditional distribution (besides the mean) helps in improving performance
 - Cascaded Diffusion Models for High Fidelity Image Generation [Ho et al., 2021](https://arxiv.org/abs/2106.15282): introduce cascaded diffusion, which comprises a pipeline of multiple diffusion models that generate images of increasing resolution for high-fidelity image synthesis
 - Diffusion Models Beat GANs on Image Synthesis [Dhariwal et al., 2021](https://arxiv.org/abs/2105.05233): show that diffusion models can achieve image sample quality superior to the current state-of-the-art generative models by improving the U-Net architecture, as well as introducing classifier guidance
-- Classifier-Free Diffusion Guidance [Ho et al., 2021](https://openreview.net/pdf?id=qw8AKxfYbI): shows that you don't need a classifier for guiding a diffusion model by jointly training a conditional and an unconditional diffusion model
+- Classifier-Free Diffusion Guidance [Ho et al., 2021](https://openreview.net/pdf?id=qw8AKxfYbI): shows that you don't need a classifier for guiding a diffusion model by jointly training a conditional and an unconditional diffusion model with a single neural network
 - Hierarchical Text-Conditional Image Generation with CLIP Latents (DALL-E 2) [Ramesh et al., 2022](https://cdn.openai.com/papers/dall-e-2.pdf): use a prior to turn a text caption into a CLIP image embedding, after which a diffusion model decodes it into an image
 - Photorealistic Text-to-Image Diffusion Models with Deep Language Understanding (ImageGen) [Saharia et al., 2022](https://arxiv.org/abs/2205.11487): shows that combining a large pre-trained language model (e.g. T5) with cascaded diffusion works well for text-to-image synthesis

 Note that this list only includes important works until the time of writing, which is June 1st, 2022.

+For now, it seems that the main (perhaps only) disadvantage of diffusion models is that they require multiple forward passes to generate an image (which is not the case for other generative models).
+However, there's [research going on](https://arxiv.org/abs/2204.13902) that enables high-fidelity generation in as few as 10 denoising steps.